Search Dental Tribune

 Mr Emmert, could you share your overall impression of DDS.Berlin so far?

-We are positively surprised by the quality of the participants and the people asking really dedicated questions.
-The general knowledge of the participants is higher than what we normally encounter at a trade show or conference.
-It’s easier when we’re not starting from scratch and are able to offer clinicians and dental technicians a solution that really helps them.
+We are positively surprised by the quality of the participants and the very specific questions being asked.
+The general knowledge of the participants is higher than we normally encounter at a trade show or conference.
+It’s easier when we’re not starting from scratch and are able to offer clinicians and dental technicians a solution that really advances their practice.

 What advice would you offer to a clinician who is trying to convert to a digital workflow?

-I love that question, because thats been my passion for the last 15 years.
-First, for someone whos moving from analogue to digital, its not about technology.
-It’s about understanding that you have to be open to learning something new, that you’re not just changing a piece of equipment, because your workflow will change significantly.
-And then, if you approach it from that angle, you will want to learn from a partner you can trust.
-Im convinced that we are such a partner.
-It’s really about partnering with someone who understands what they're doing, who has the reputation as a teacher and mentor.
+I love that question, because that’s been my passion for the last 15 years!
+First, for a clinician who’s moving from analogue to digital, it’s not about technology only; it’s about understanding that he or she has to be open to learning something new, that it’s not just changing a piece of equipment, because the clinician’s workflow will change significantly.
+If approached from that angle, the clinician will want to learn from a partner he or she can trust.
+It’s really about partnering with a company that understands what it’s doing and has a reputation as a teacher and mentor.
+I’m convinced that SprintRay is such a partner.

 “Events like this are important, so that people can break out of their routine for a few moments during the year and come together for these exchanges.”